BioinformaticsToolsmith/Look4LTRs/README.md

 # Look4LTRs
 Long Terminal Repeat Retrotransposon detection tool capable of finding recently nested LTR RTs de novo.

+The src directory holds the source code.
+The CMakeLists is the cmake file.
+The script directory holds useful scripts for studying the results of Look4LTRs.
+These scripts were made with Python 3.10.

 ## Requirements

 GNU g++ 11.1.0 or later